Motorist with gun kills man beating Arizona state trooper

 - Suspect had shot the trooper and tackled him to the pavement

-- Civilian tells state police he warned attacker to stop, then shot him
+- Motorist tells state police he warned attacker to stop, then shot him

 (CNN)An Arizona trooper who had been shot and was being beaten by a man with a pistol was saved Thursday by a motorist who killed his attacker, authorities said.

-The man who came upon the scene warned the suspect to stop striking the officer, but the man continued, said Capt.
-Damon Cecil, a spokesman for the Arizona Department of Public Safety, said.
+The man who came upon the scene warned the suspect to stop striking the officer, but the assailant continued, said Capt.
+Damon Cecil, a spokesman for the Arizona Department of Public Safety.

-The good Samaritan shot the suspect, who died at the scene.
+The good Samaritan got a gun from his car and shot the suspect, who died at the scene.

 The trooper, a 27-year veteran, was shot in the chest and shoulder.
 He is in serious and stable condition, Cecil said.

-Col. Frank Milstead, director of the public safety department, said he would like to thank the man who stepped in.
-"I don't know that my trooper would be alive today without his assistance," he said, according to CNN affiliate KNXV.
+Col. Frank Milstead, director of the Public Safety Department, said he would like to thank the man who stepped in.
+"I don't know that my trooper would be alive today without his assistance," he said, according to CNN affiliate KNXV-TV in Phoenix.

 Unusual circumstances